Iron Mountain Incorporated (NYSE:IRM) Shares Purchased by Columbia Asset Management

 Columbia Asset Management increased its holdings in shares of Iron Mountain Incorporated (NYSE:IRM) by 6.0% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 43,594 shares of the financial services provider’s stock after purchasing an additional 2,451 shares during the quarter.
 Columbia Asset Management’s holdings in Iron Mountain were worth $1,613,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the business.
-Mirae Asset Global Investments Co.
-Ltd. boosted its stake in shares of Iron Mountain by 22.0% in the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 1,065,224 shares of the financial services provider’s stock valued at $39,423,000 after buying an additional 191,934 shares during the period.
-FormulaFolio Investments LLC boosted its stake in shares of Iron Mountain by 352.7% in the 4th quarter.
-FormulaFolio Investments LLC now owns 84,150 shares of the financial services provider’s stock valued at $2,481,000 after buying an additional 65,562 shares during the period.
-Concorde Asset Management LLC purchased a new position in shares of Iron Mountain in the 1st quarter valued at about $1,949,000.
-Hudson Portfolio Management LLC purchased a new position in shares of Iron Mountain in the 1st quarter valued at about $1,090,000.
-Finally, California State Teachers Retirement System boosted its stake in shares of Iron Mountain by 0.9% in the 1st quarter.
-California State Teachers Retirement System now owns 538,442 shares of the financial services provider’s stock valued at $19,928,000 after buying an additional 5,052 shares during the period.
-77.44% of the stock is owned by institutional investors.
+Other large investors have also modified their holdings of the company.
+Concord Wealth Partners acquired a new position in Iron Mountain in the 4th quarter valued at about $29,000.
+Sound Income Strategies LLC boosted its stake in shares of Iron Mountain by 55.6% in the 1st quarter.
+Sound Income Strategies LLC now owns 840 shares of the financial services provider’s stock valued at $31,000 after buying an additional 300 shares during the period.
+Jones Financial Companies Lllp purchased a new position in shares of Iron Mountain in the 1st quarter valued at about $37,000.
+GPS Wealth Strategies Group LLC purchased a new position in shares of Iron Mountain in the 1st quarter valued at about $38,000.
+Finally, O Shaughnessy Asset Management LLC boosted its stake in shares of Iron Mountain by 661.4% in the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 1,302 shares of the financial services provider’s stock valued at $48,000 after buying an additional 1,131 shares during the period.
+77.44% of the stock is owned by hedge funds and other institutional investors.

 In related news, Director Walter C. Rakowich sold 1,573 shares of the company’s stock in a transaction on Friday, May 21st.
 The stock was sold at an average price of $42.86, for a total transaction of $67,418.78.
 Following the transaction, the director now owns 29,927 shares of the company’s stock, valued at $1,282,671.22.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, Director Jennifer Allerton sold 3,500 shares of the company’s stock in a transaction on Wednesday, June 16th.
 The stock was sold at an average price of $45.95, for a total value of $160,825.00.
 Following the transaction, the director now directly owns 12,812 shares in the company, valued at approximately $588,711.40.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 135,405 shares of company stock worth $5,636,890.
 Corporate insiders own 2.10% of the company’s stock.